Packers Keep NFC North Lead But Are in Big Trouble After Loss to Panthers

 The defense couldn’t get another stop, though, with Dowdle running for 19 to set up the decisive field goal.

 LaFleur is an excellent coach.
 He entered this game ranked 11th in NFL history in winning percentage.
-But the answers this season have proven elusive, and finding them might be impossible without Kraft on offense and takeaways on defense.
+But the answers this season have proven elusive, and finding them might be impossible without Kraft on offense, takeaways on defense and a reliable kicking game.

 Last week, for some interesting juxtaposition, the Buffalo Bills could have been guilty of looking ahead to Sunday’s game against the Kansas City Chiefs.
 Instead, they went into Carolina and blew out the Panthers 40-9.
 On Sunday, the Packers, with one of those games-of-the-season matchups against the Eagles looming, “got our ass beat,” as LaFleur put it, by the Panthers.